david-yu/vagrant-docker-ee-ubuntu/README.md

 - `files` - configuration files for load balancers, etc
 - `scripts` - scripts executed by VagrantFile
 - `Makefile` - file used to create simple commands via `make` which invoke the Vagrant CLI
+- `Vagrantfile` - file used to provisioning of infrastructure as invoked by Vagrant CLI

 ### Vagrant VMs provisioned